dotnet-websharper/docs/v4.1/fsharp/ui.md

 ## Routing

-If you have a `WebSharper.Sitelets.Router<T>` value, it can be shared between server and client.
+If you have a `WebSharper.Sitelets.Router<'T>` value, it can be shared between server and client.
 A router encapsulates two things: parsing an URL path to an abstract value and writing a value as an URL fragment.
 So this allows generating links safely on both client  When initializing a page client-side, you can decide to install a custom click handler for your page which recognizes some or all local links to handle without browser navigation.

 ### Install client-side routing